 Do you have any advice for individuals interested in pursuing a career in math education?

 Use all of the resources available to you.
-There are so many successful math educators, and there is so much research on effective math education (to which several members of the faculty in the College of Education have contributed quite a bit).
+There are so many successful math educators, and there is so much research on effective math education (to which several members of the faculty in the College of Education and Human Development have contributed quite a bit).
 Take advantage of that.
 Talk to the teachers you work with, talk to faculty, read some of the research.
 It can be very helpful, even as early as your first field experience.

 I think Temple's location and its partnership with the School District of Philadelphia have provided me with such excellent opportunities to work with students in a wide variety of schools.
 I've completed field experiences at Murrell Dobbins, First Philadelphia Charter, the Science Leadership Academy and Kensington Health Sciences Academy so far.
 Those field experiences, as well as my upcoming student teaching, will be extremely helpful when working as a teacher with all sorts of students.